Ivinghoe

-Ivinghoe is a village and civil parish in east Buckinghamshire, England, close to the border with Hertfordshire and Bedfordshire.
+Ivinghoe is a town and civil parish in east Buckinghamshire, England, close to the borders with Hertfordshire and Bedfordshire.
 It is 33 mi northwest of London, 4 mi north of Tring and 6 mi south of Leighton Buzzard, close to the village of Pitstone.

 Etymology

-The village name is Anglo-Saxon in origin, and means 'Ifa's hill-spur'.
+The town name is Anglo-Saxon in origin, and means 'Ifa's hill-spur'.
 The same name is found in Ivington (He) and its strong form in Iveston and Ivesley (Du).
-The term "hoh" ('projecting ridge of land, a promontory' similar to german Höhe) refers probably to Ivinghoe Beacon.
+The term "hoh" ('projecting ridge of land, a promontory' similar to German Höhe) refers probably to Ivinghoe Beacon.

 Allen Mawer notes that Ivinghoe is located "at the base of a considerable spur of land jutting out from the main range of the Chilterns".

-Domesday Book of 1086 it was recorded as Evinghehou.
+In the Domesday Book of 1086 it was recorded as Evinghehou.

 Other forms: Iuingeho, Hythingho, Yvyngho (xii–xiii cent.); Ivanhoe (xvii cent.)

 Ivinghoe and Ivanhoe

 Ivanhoe is an alternative form of Ivinghoe.
 It is the inspiration for the title of Walter Scott's most famous novel.
 Ivanhoe is the feudal title of Wilfred of Ivanhoe.
 In the novel, Richard Coeur de Lion gives Wilfred the investiture of the Lordship of the Manor (Fief) of Ivanhoe.

 Scott took the name from an old rhyme (Tring, Wing and Ivanhoe, For striking of a blow, Hampden did forego, And glad he could escape so ..”).

 The form "Ivanhoe" is recorded in the Hertfordshire county sessions records for 1665.
 Until the creation of the Ordnance Survey in the mid 19th century many place names remained uncertain and varied.
 They often depended on local use and how they might have been written in various documents over time.
-Prof. Paul Kerswill (one of the foremost Prof. of Linguistics in UK.
-Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.) writes in a private letter to Dr. Marco Paret actual Lord of the Manor of Ivinghoe, that "it is very likely that older, rural people in the Ivinghoe area would have pronounced the name in the same way as Ivanhoe, also dropping the h.
+Prof. Paul Kerswill (a linguistics specialist) writes in a private letter to Dr. Marco Paret (Lord of the Manor of Ivinghoe), that "it is very likely that older, rural people in the Ivinghoe area would have pronounced the name in the same way as Ivanhoe, also dropping the h.
 Something like 'ivanoe'. the suffix -ing is pronounced 'in' in most dialects in the English-speaking world - and has been for many centuries."

 Sir Walter Scott most likely knew Ivinghoe directly.
 He stayed at “Stocks" in Berkhamsted for a short time.
-Berckamsted is 8 mi from Ivinghoe.
+Berkhamsted is 8 mi from Ivinghoe.